cuiyaxuan/DenoiseST/README.md

 ##### DEGs data in a fvg.csv file <br>

 ##### For high-resolution datasets, functionally variable genes' weight computation is not performed to reduce computational complexity. <br>
+##### The parameter "rounded_number" can be manually set to determine the stringency of selecting significant genes based on the frequency of gene names appearing in different categories, or the default parameter can be used. <br>